|

 IORING_OP_TIMEOUT, IORING_OP_LINK_TIMEOUT acts on the

 linked request, not the completion queue.
-The format of
+The format of the

-the command is otherwise like IORING_OP_TIMEOUT, except
+command is otherwise like IORING_OP_TIMEOUT, except there's

-command will cancel the linked command, unless the linked
+will cancel the linked command, unless the linked command

-Like IORING_OP_TIMEOUT the clock source used is
+IORING_OP_TIMEOUT the clock source used is CLOCK_MONOTONIC

 IORING_OP_CONNECT